NewsLocal News

 TULSA, Okla. — The Tulsa International Airport and local emergency agencies are partnering to run through a large-scale disaster scenario to close any gaps in their emergency plans.

-Nearly 20 agencies are involved in the training including the Tulsa fire and police departments, EMSA and the National Weather Service.
+Nearly 20 agencies were involved in the training including the Tulsa fire and police departments, EMSA, and the National Weather Service.

-They'll have about 75 actors playing out an unknown disaster scenario all mimicking a real event.
+They had about 75 actors playing out an unknown disaster scenario, all mimicking a real event.

 This is a part of Federal Aviation Regulation and is required to be completed every three years.